Diabetes Cook Off Contest Rules

 - Friend Family Health Center, 800 E 55th St.

 - The University of Chicago Kovler Diabetes Center (DCAM), 5758 S. Maryland Ave., 5th floor, Suite 5A

 - The University of Chicago Primary Care Group (DCAM), 5758 S. Maryland Ave., 3rd floor

 - The K.L.E.O.
 Community Family Life Center, 119 E. Garfield Blvd.

-Fill in all information requested on the entry form completely and include your recipe name, listing each recipe ingredient and measurements/amounts used (including garnishes), exact measurements and preparation instructions.
+Fill in all information requested on the entry form completely and include your recipe name, listing each recipe ingredient and measurements/amounts used (including garnishes, oils, and spices), exact measurements and preparation instructions.
 Contest sponsor is not responsible for any changes or effects caused to the entrant’s computer system as a result of submitting electronic entries or the United States mail system.